Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

+The reason we take the former viewpoint within Algorithm \ref{reorder-def} itself is so that the sets $F^{\Lambda^{pr}}_r(u,v)$ and $G^{\Lambda^{pr}}_r(u,v)$ will be defined in an unambiguous way when they are used later (e.g. within the proof of Lemma \ref{alwaysfirst}).
+When we speak of the atom reordering process transforming $\Lambda $ into $\Lambda^{re}$, both in the introduction of the paper and in the proof of Lemma \ref{reordering-as-swaps}, we are taking the latter viewpoint.

-\begin{ex} Figure \ref{graoex} shows a poset $P$ with different chain-edge labelings, both of which happen to be edge labelings.
-Both of these have edge labels indicating an ordering on the atoms of each interval $[u,\hat{1}]$, where the atom ordering on the left is a generalized recursive atom ordering and the one on the right is the chain-atom ordering derived from the one on the left by the reordering process described in Definition \ref{reord}.
-This example was chosen to have the further property in both the ordering on the left and the reordering on the right that the atom ordering for any interval $[u, \hat{1}]_r$ is independent of choice of root $r$.
+\begin{ex} Figure 3 shows a poset $P$ with a GRAO on the left and a RAO on the right.
+The RAO on the right is obtained by applying the atom reordering process described in Algorithm \ref{reorder-def} to the GRAO on the left.
+In this case, the atom reordering process changes the order of the atoms above the element $a$, in particular swapping the 2nd and 3rd atoms above $a$ (highlighted in red).
+Note that this example was chosen to have the further property in both the ordering on the left and the reordering on the right that the atom ordering for any interval $[u, \hat{1}]_r$ is independent of choice of root $r$.
 This makes the figures more understandable, but is a very special case. \end{ex}

-We next deduce several fundamental properties of atom reorderings.
-The first one will allow us in upcoming proofs to freely pass back and forth between speaking of the restriction of the reordering of $P$ to an interval $[\hat{0},v]$ and of the reordering of the subposet $[\hat{0},v]$ itself.